-The problem with trying to optimise for certain things is that the more data points you collect, the more complex navigating to the outcome can become.
+problem trying to optimise for certain things is that the more data points you collect, the more complex navigating to the outcome can become.

-If you decide to run and all you do is open the door, run, and come back after a while, running isn’t complex.
+If you decide to run is open the door, run a running isn’t

-As soon as you time the run, giving yourself something to optimise for, you’ve introduced some complexity which you now have to be cognisant of.
+As soon time run, giving yourself something optimise you’ve some complexity which you now have to be cognisant of.
 Now you’re doing timed runs.
 Next, you’ll be doing timed miles.
 Then you’ll be measuring your calories, your stride length, and your Vo2 max and now running is incredibly complicated and you have more vectors for you to be unsatisfied with.

 Contrast creates data

-Every time you define an respect of your identity, you create a new data point.
+Every time you define an aspect of identity create a new data point.

 Being a Protestant wouldn’t mean anything if there weren’t also Catholics.
 Being Republican wouldn’t mean anything if there weren’t also Democrats.